Check Out This Guide:

 2. NASCAR Refuel.

-NASCAR Refuel premiered at the Coke Zero Sugar 400 in Daytona, Florida in August 2021.
+Another excellent example of a ghost kitchen is NASCAR Refuel, which premiered at the Coke Zero Sugar 400 in Daytona, Florida in August 2021.
 With fan-favorites like the Daytona Dog, NASCAR Refuel is the go-to virtual restaurant for fans who miss the raceday experience (or anyone who loves delicious stadium food).

 3. Krispy Rice.